-LAND USE USE CLASS Stockton Town Centre All Other Areas of the Borough EDUCATION (Cont'd) ) Secondary Schools D1 Sufficient operational parking and area for manoeuvring within the site.
-Non-operational parking provision: 1 space per 10 full-time members of teaching staff.
-1 space per 3 part-time members of staff on duty at any one time.
-2 visitor spaces.
-1 space per 100 students over 17.
-1 cycle per 5 students in conjunction with a school travel plan.
+Land Use Use Class Stockton Town Centre All Other Areas of the Borough EDUCATION Sufficient operational parking and area for manoeuvring within the site.
 Sufficient operational parking and area for manoeuvring within the site.
-Non-operational parking provision: 1 space per full-time member of teaching staff.
+Non-operational parking provision: Non-operational parking provision: Primary Schools 1 space per 10 full-time members of teaching staff.
+0.8 spaces per full-time member of teaching staff.
+See note below D1 1 space per 3 part -time members of staff on duty at any one time.
+1 space per 3 part -time members of staff on duty at any one time.
+Provision for picking up and dropping off children must be agreed with the Highway Authority Provision for picking up and dropping off children must be agreed with the Highway Authority Provision for the parking of 1 cycle per 5 students in conjunction with a school travel plan.
+Provision for the parking of 1 cycle per 5 students in conjunction with a school travel plan.
+Sufficient operational parking and area for manoeuvring within the site.
+Sufficient operational parking and area for manoeuvring within the site.
+Non-operational parking provision: Non-operational parking provision: Secondary Schools 1 space per 10 full-time members of teaching staff.
+1 space per full-time member of teaching staff.
+See note below D1 1 space per 3 part-time members of staff on duty at any one time.
 1 space per 3 part-time members of staff on duty at any one time.
-4 visitor spaces.
-1 space per 10 students over 17.
-1 cycle per 5 students in conjunction with a school travel plan.
-Day Nursery Crèches D1 Sufficient operational parking and area for manoeuvring within the site.
-Non-operational parking provision: • 1 space per 30 members of staff • 1 space per 70 children This latter requirement will be higher should staff start/finishing times be fixed.
+2 visitor spaces.1 space per 100 students over 17.
+4 visitor spaces.1 space per 10 students over 17.
+Provision for the parking of 1 cycle per 5 students in conjunction with a school travel plan.
+Provision for the parking of 1 cycle per 5 students in conjunction with a school travel plan.

+Land Use Use Class Stockton Town Centre All Other Areas of the Borough Day Nursery / Crèches D1 Sufficient operational parking and area for manoeuvring within the site.
+Non-operational parking provision: 1 space per 30 members of staff 1 space per 70 children This latter requirement will be higher should staff start/finishing times be fixed.
 Provision for the parking of 1 cycle for every 2 members of staff.
 1 visitor space per 5 children.
 Disabled parking provision 5 to 10% of total number of spaces.
 Sufficient operational parking and area for manoeuvring within the site.
-Non-operational parking provision: • 1 space per 3 members of staff • 1 space per 7 children This latter requirement will be higher should staff start/finishing times be fixed.
-Provision for the parking of 1 cycle for every 2 members of staff.
-1 visitor space per 5 children.
+Non-operational parking provision: 1 space per 3 members of staff 1 space per 7 children This latter requirement will be higher should staff start/finishing times be fixed.
+Provision for the parking of 1 cycle for every 2 members of staff plus1 visitor space per 5 children.
 Disabled parking provision 5 to 10% of total number of spaces.